Information for clients and families

 When you arrive for your appointment, you will need to self-screen for COVID-19 upon entry.
 If you are concerned that you may have been exposed to COVID-19 or are currently experiencing symptoms, your appointment will need to be rescheduled.

 The Royal recognizes the important role care partners, families and friends play in the care, quality of life and well-being of our clients.
-At the same time, we are committed to reducing the risk of exposure to COVID-19 for clients and staff.
-Visitors are permitted at The Royal but will need to be fully vaccinated.
-With that said, there are a few exemptions where unvaccinated individuals may be able to enter one of our sites of care.
-They are as follows:
+At the same time, we are committed to reducing the safety of our clients and staff.

 If you would like to arrange a virtual or in-person visit with your loved one, please contact their treatment team.
 Visitor requests will be granted depending on availability, program scheduling and operational feasibility.